Schedule 1 first application

 You DO NOT need to apply for a Schedule 1 permit/licence if you are acting as an "assistant" to a licence/permit holder or you are an Accredited Agent.

 Each permit/licence holder can normally have multiple accredited agents named on their permit/licence who are able to carry out work without the direct personal supervision of the permit holder/licensee.
 Accredited agents DO NOT need to apply for a permit/licence in their name for this species, and only one report will be required at the end of the year.
-An accredited agent MUST have a copy of the permit/licence (signed by the licensee/permit holder) and a covering letter (or the permit/licence appropriately annotated) by the the permit holder/licensee naming them as an accredited agent before undertaking any work under the conditions of the permit/licence.
-The permit holder/licensee remains responsible for any work carried out under the permit.
+An accredited agent will be issued with a copy of the permit/licence before undertaking any work under the conditions of the permit/licence.
+The permit holder/licensee remains responsible for any work carried out under the permit/licence, and should specify to each agent which species and locations covered by the permit/licence they are permitted to undertake ringing/nest recording in.

 Each permit/licence holder and each accredited agent can also employ two assistants, who do not need to be named on the permit/licence or to apply for their own permit/licence.
 These assistants may only undertake the permitted/licenced activities if the permit/licence holder or an Accredited Agent is present and providing direct personal supervision.